-Section 6.
-Employees who are recalled/rehired from layoff status shall be qualified to fill the opening.
+Employees who are recalled/rehired from layoff status must be qualified to fill the opening.
 Employees whose certifications have lapsed while on layoff will be given 30 days to renew their required certifications, unless extended by mutual agreement.
 In the event the work of the position cannot be performed without certification(s), the City reserves the right to fill the position immediately with a certified individual on a temporary basis until the laid off employee can obtain certification.
 Employees who do not renew the required certification(s) within six (6) months of notice shall no longer be eligible for recall.

-Section 7.
+Section 16.4 Special provisions to save employees from layoff.
+It is recognized by the parties that employees who are to be laid off or involuntarily demoted face difficult circumstances.
+Any employee who is laid off shall be considered first for positions in bargaining unit classifications that are open for recruitment.
+Employees must be qualified to fill the opening.

+Section 16.5 Return to Employment.
 Employees recalled or rehired from layoff shall be entitled to credit for service prior to layoff for purposes of seniority, sick leave, vacation leave and other seniority-related benefits.
 Recalled employees will start securing benefits at the same rate as when they left City employment in layoff.
 Employees recalled from layoff shall:

 Immediately begin to accrue vacation at the appropriate rate.